joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 ![Finish the edge inside the front pocket](/img/patterns/theodore/instructions/step07.png)

-Fold away the main part of the your front piece, so you can place the lining, pocket bag and folded edge of the front piece flat.
+Fold away the main part of the front piece, so you can place the lining, pocket bag and folded edge of the front piece flat.

 Zig-zag the edge of the folded-back front piece to finish it and secure it to the pocket back and lining.